AbdulGani07/BreakingBricks/README.md

 - The concept of the game is inspired by the classic "Breakout" game.
 - Special thanks to the open-source community for providing inspiration and code examples.

----

-Feel free to modify any sections as per your specific needs.
-This README will help others understand your project, how to set it up, and how to contribute!